If you’re taking a medication, is it safe to drive?

 - diet pills, “stay awake” drugs, and other medications with stimulants (e.g., caffeine, ephedrine, pseudoephedrine)

-But we do know that CBD can cause sleepiness, sedation and lethargy, based on data from the approved prescription drug.
+Also, taking cannabidiol (CBD) products and driving can be dangerous.
+CBD can cause sleepiness, sedation, and lethargy.
 Because of these side effects, consumers should use caution if planning on operating a motor vehicle after consuming any CBD products.
+For more information on CBD, visit this FDA page.

 Some Sleep Medicines Can Impair You, Even the Next Morning